sensordeck/atlas-docs/docs/sensor-synchronization.md

 ## Atlas Timing Architecture

-Atlas introduces a **hardware timing layer** between sensors and the compute platform.
+Atlas introduces a **combined hardware and software timing layer** between sensors and the compute platform.

 <p align="center">
   <img src="/img/Fig 16.png" width="60%" alt="Atlas timing architecture" />
 </p>

+Atlas timing architecture operates in two tightly integrated layers:

+---

+### Hardware Layer (Atlas Fusion V2)

-Atlas becomes the **timing distribution hub** for the perception sensor infrastructure.
+Atlas acts as the **timing distribution hub** for the perception sensor infrastructure.

 It can ingest external timing references such as:

 - GNSS PPS
 - system master clock
 - external synchronization controller

-Atlas then redistributes synchronization signals to connected sensors, creating a **shared timing reference** across the sensor domain.
+Atlas then redistributes synchronization signals to connected sensors, including:

+- PPS_OUT
+- SYNC_OUT
+- TRIGGER_OUT

+This establishes a **shared timing reference** across the sensor domain and enables deterministic capture where supported.

+---

+### Software Layer (DSIL SDK)

+While Atlas hardware establishes the timing reference, synchronization is completed in software.

+The DSIL SDK builds a **unified time fabric** across all sensors by performing:

+- timestamp correlation across sensor data streams
+- alignment of sensor data to the Atlas time authority
+- normalization of heterogeneous sensor timing domains

+This ensures that:

+- hardware-triggered sensors remain fully deterministic
+- signal-based sensors are aligned using captured events
+- USB and network sensors are mapped into the same time domain

+DSIL does not modify sensor firmware or internal clocks.

+Instead, it **maps all sensor data into a consistent system time model**, making timing:

+- observable
+- comparable
+- correctable

+---

+### End-to-End Timing Flow

+The complete timing architecture can be summarized as:

 ---